mahdiwf/loan-prediction/README.md

 ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/24d0ea04-b17d-4ddd-9b38-c32632f4e0c3) <br>

 We use ADASYN to handle this imbalanced data.
-ADASYN is adaptive (GMAT is adaptive too!).
+ADASYN is adaptive.
 Instead of all the samples being linearly interpolated (such as SMOTE), it adds random small values to the points, making it more realistic.<br>

 After ADASYN